NeCTAR-RC/nectar-training/package09/sections/backup.markdown

 There are two ways to backup your data on the volume:

 1. **Volume Snapshot**: This creates a copy of your entire volume, so if the volume is 5GB but you are only using 1GB of it, the Snapshot will still have a size of 5GB.
-The Snapshot is stored in the Image service, so you will be able to select it when you create a *new* volume.
+The Snapshot is stored as an *Image* on the NeCTAR Image Server, so you will be able to select it when you create a *new* volume.
 A volume from which Snapshots have been created cannot be deleted while any of these Snapshots still exists --- A Snapshot is *dependent* of the actual Volume.
 Creating Snapshots is fairly quick.

 2. **Volume Backup**: Your data will be backed up and placed in your *Object Storage*.
 You can later restore that backup onto a new *or* existing volume.
 Only the amount of storage you are currently using is being backed up: If you only have 1GB of data on a 5GB volume, the backup will only be about 1GB.
 Backups are independent of the original volume, but they are still full copies of the Volumes.
 Therefore, they take longer to create than Snapshots.